Kwame Attram

-Kwame Attram (born 10 January 1989 in Ghana) is a Ghanaian professional footballer striker who plays for Mufulira Wanderers.
+Kwame Attram (born 10 January 1989 in Ghana) is a Ghanaian professional football striker who plays for Mufulira Wanderers.

 Career

 Back in 2013, Attram joined Swazi side Pigg's Peak Black Swallows following his stint in Vietnam.

 Sealing a move from Congolese side Sportive Bazano to Zanaco F.C. in 2016, Attram settled well, satisfying his goal-to-game ratio with a brace against Napsa Stars while coming off the bench.
 Clinching the 2016 Zambian Premier League title with Zanaco, the midfielder targets a call-up to the Ghana national football team.

 In March 2018, Attram joined Dire Dawa City.
 In the beginning of January 2019, he joined Zambian club Lusaka Dynamos.

 Personal life

-In view of the fact that he plays in Zambia, the Ghanaian knows some basic Nyanja, one of the country's many autochthonous languages.
+As he plays in Zambia, the Ghanaian knows some basic Nyanja, one of the country's many autochthonous languages.
 Also, he is a Christian and goes to church on a regular basis.